The City of Rotterdam Empowers Development at Scale

 Internal applications initially comprised the majority of Rotterdam’s portfolio.
 Over time, employees saw more opportunities to leverage these consistent, digital interfaces to improve departmental interactions with citizens across services from trash removal to parking.

 “We started with internal process improvement applications, but quite quickly we received requests to make solutions that were public-facing for external users.
-Overall, we have about 40% of our solutions for the public and 60% for internal process improvements, such as replacing paper-based processes or older applications.
 We also make some applications for cooperation with partners outside of the city, where we can digitize a process even outside of our own municipality.”

 Over the last four years, some key solutions delivered by the RAD team include: